An Introduction to African Legal Resources

 This guide focuses on regional resources, not country-specific resources, often available only to members of the Columbia community.
 For assistance finding African resources at Columbia's Diamond Law Library, please do not hesitate to contact the reference librarians at the Reference Desk.

 - 4 Research Guides

-African books are located in the Cellar of the law library (see Cellar).
-They are arranged in the Schiller Classification System.
+At Columbia Law School, African scholarship in print, whether monographs or journals, is located in the Cellar of the law library (see Cellar).
+The monographs are arranged in the Schiller Classification System.
 Call numbers begin with the country code, generally beginning with Af. for Africa.
 For example Af.
 Tun. for Tunisia and Af.
 Ug. for Uganda.
 The call number for Egypt is Eg. Find books at the law school using Pegasus, the law school library catalog.
 Using the search by "Hicks/Schiller" call number function can help limit your search to books about a particular country.

 Law Journal Indexes

 - Legal resource indexes, such as Wilson's (via the Law Library's Electronic Resources, Indexes and Databases, Periodical and Treatise Indexes Page) or LRI via Westlaw and Lexis.

 - Index to Foreign Legal Periodicals via the Law Library's Electronic Resources, Indexes and Databases, Periodical and Treatise Indexes Page.